richmr/robocompscoutingapp/README.md

     - first_event_ID: The first event we want to load and score (used to populate team database)
 - Have to figure out what to do with skeleton vs. not skeleton; advanced users can replace?
 - The classes for scoring items have to be applied to the tapped element itself.
 Not the divs.
 I think this will limit my background feedback.
 But this can't be perfect.
+- Need to generate fully formed template file when asked
+- DB of file inputs that have been validated?
+Validate should be separate command to get feedback

 ### Added classes